Insider Guide: Best of London

 Highly recommended is Cantina, which runs until the end of September, on the South Bank.

-Often hailed as the world’s best department store by industry insiders, Selfridges dominates the west end of Oxford Street and is made up of six floors, four hectares of shopping space and two exhibition halls.
+Hailed as the world’s best department store by many industry insiders, Selfridges dominates the west end of Oxford Street and is made up of six floors, four hectares of shopping space and two exhibition halls.

-Although second to Harrods in terms of size and celebrity, it's less touristy, more cutting-edge and is the department store of choice for most Londoners.
+Although second to Harrods in terms of size and celebrity, it's less touristy, more cutting-edge and attracts a more discerning clientele.

 It's high-end, high-octane and comes highly recommended.
 You can stay the whole day, leave empty-handed and still feel like Julia Roberts in that scene from "Pretty Woman."